 Editor in Chief, Editor of Poetry and Mixed Media

-Valentine Conaty is a Birmingham-grown, Queens-based artist and editor.
+Valentine Conaty is a Birmingham-grown artist and editor based in Queens.
 She has curated poetry and visual arts for Loose Change and founded Bomb Cyclone.
 She holds a BA from New College of Florida, where she designed an individualized curriculum bridging Art History and Literature through the lens of Gender Studies.
-By day, she assists poets, presses, and literary organizations in producing events at Poets House, among the nation’s largest public poetry libraries.
-Recent work can be found in (b)OINK, Anomaly, and The Operating System’s Ex Spec Po series—and elsewhere, under various former aliases.
+By day, she assists poets, presses, and literary organizations in planning events at Poets House, among the nation’s largest public poetry libraries.
+Recent work can be found in (b)OINK, Anomaly, and The Operating System’s Ex-Spec Po series—and elsewhere, under various former aliases.
+Her interests include popular music, contemporary sculpture and installation arts, and built environments of the American South.

 Art Director, Editor of Mixed Media